enklu/enklu.github.io/docs/API/Elements.md

 ```js
 var a = this.id;   // Read-only.
 Gets the element's ID
 ```
-Each element has a type, currently there are a few different object types, LightWidget, ContentWidget, KinectWidget, ButtonWidget, and TextWidget.
+Each element has a type, currently there are a few different object types, <i>LightWidget, ContentWidget, KinectWidget, ButtonWidget, and TextWidget </i>.
 Any newly created asset will be a ContentWidget by default.

 ```js
 var a = this.type; //Read-only.
 Get's element type.
 ```

-<b>This</b> is a helpful keyword you can use to return most information you will need
+<b>This</b> is a helpful keyword you can use to return most information you will need about your current object.

 ```js
 function enter() {